Embalming vs. A Green Natural Burial

 Green, natural burials have gained popularity in recent years due in part to their low impact on the environment and overall simplicity.
 However, this burial practice has been around for centuries and is common amongst Jewish and Muslim communities.

-Many people prefer this natural method of burial for several reasons:
+Many people prefer this natural burial approach for several reasons:

 - Religious Purposes: Many Jewish and Muslim customs align with the requirements of a green burial.